BSMP-Coders/intermediate-storytelling-with-ai/lesson-2.2/activity-speech-to-text-app.md

 4. **Upload Your Recording**: Now upload the same file for transcription:

    - Scroll down to the "Upload Audio for Transcription" section
-   - Select your preferred language from the dropdown menu
+   - Select your preferred language from the dropdown menu (Skip the voice selection)
    - Click "Browse files" or drag and drop your downloaded WAV file
    - Verify that the file appears in the upload area